When was the last time you looked at your credit score? About 27% of people check their credit scores less than once a year.

 Why Does Your Credit Score Matter So Much?

 Have you ever stopped to wonder why your credit score is so important?
 Think about it for a moment.
 Your credit score affects every part of your life.
-Your ability to get a loan at a low interest rate depends on a low credit score.
+Your ability to get an online installment loan at a low interest rate depends on a low credit score.
 Same with your ability to get an apartment or a job.

 Lenders and landlords look at your credit score to make sure that you’re responsible with your finances.
 They’ll make a judgment about you based on those numbers, regardless of your character or personality.